AIcrowd/neurips2020-flatland-baselines/experiments/flatland_sparse/small_v0/tree_obs_fc_net/README.md

   * If Phase 1 is skipped this would be a new experiment, else we would restore from a checkpoint point saved from Phase 1

 ## Generate and save Experiences from expert actions
-This can be done by running the `saving_experiences.py` file.
+This can be done by running the `ImitationLearning/saving_experiences.py` file.

 A saved version of the experiences can also be found in the `ImitationLearning/SaveExperiences` folder.
+You can copy them to the default input location with:

+`cp ImitationLearning/SaveExperiences/*.json /tmp/flatland-out/`

 In the config file set the input location as follows